 Cantus Domus - Choir

-In addition different chamber ensembles of Cantus Domus do side projects that often cross the boundaries between classical and indie/pop music, such as performances at festivals like PEOPLE or Haldern Pop, or cooperations with Bon Iver, Charlotte Greve, Damien Rice, Helga Davis, Kjartan Sveinsson, Kurt Wagner, Lisa Hannigan, Loney Dear, Mads Brauer, Shara Nova, Stargaze, The Slow Show and Tocotronic.
+In addition to its numerous concerts with large ensembles, Cantus Domus also performs with various chamber ensembles in smaller projects.
+In the process, the choir increasingly moves into the border areas between classical and indie/pop, for example with performances at festivals such as People, Kaltern Pop and Haldern Pop, as well as collaborations with Bon Iver, Charlotte Greve, Damien Rice, Helga Davis, Kjartan Sveinsson, Kurt Wagner, Lisa Hannigan, Loney Dear, Mads Brauer, Shara Nova, Stargaze, The Slow Show and Tocotronic, among others.